robin-linzmayer/llm-reading-group/README.md

-# llm_reading_group_2024
+# LLM Reading Group, 2024
-Primarily following along with https://github.com/florian6973/llm-reading-group but duplicated and edited for learning.
+Primarily following along with `florian6973` repository https://github.com/florian6973/llm-reading-group but it is duplicated and edited for learning.